wavelet-space/vault/source/index.md

 - I have just realized how modern C++20 is similar to Python.
 I plan to write a few articles to compare C++ and Python side by side, namely generators, asynchronous execution, and type systems.
 - I am working on a personal [catalog](./memoirs/references.md).
 - Don't abuse Python dictionary as data structure.
 Use `dataclass` or `namedtuple`.
+Write some examples for myself and my coworkers.
 - Python namespace package  is very underated feature.

 - Some topics which I wanted to explore in the past will explore more in-depth in 2024: *dynamical and complex systems, game theory, optimal control theory, catastrophe theory, pattern formation, phase transitions, Geometric algebra for computer graphics and Lie groups*